Comedian and actor Bob Saget, best known for "Full House", has died aged 65 - ExBulletin

 Comedian and actor Bob Saget, best known for “Full House”, has died aged 65

-ORLANDO, Florida – Actor Bob Saget has died at the age of 65.
-He was found dead Sunday in a hotel room in Orlando, Florida.
+ORLANDO, Florida – Actor Bob Saget died at the age of 65.
+He was found dead in a hotel room in Orlando, Florida on Sunday.

 The Orange County Sheriff’s Office said in a statement: “Earlier today, MPs were called to the Ritz-Carlton Orlando, Grande Lakes on a call regarding an unconscious man in a hotel room.
 The man was identified as Robert Saget and declared dead on the spot.
 Detectives found no signs of criminal act or drug use in this case. “